CNC Build

 This one was most helpful on Feb-15-23, to make extra sure that the BBC Breakout Board instructions from MachDrives (and Stepper Motor Canada) we've been working with don't include any errors / troublesome settings [shortly before going live]:

-[The idea is to preserve the stepper motor electronics for another build... likely a 3D printer of some sort, or maybe a CNC router with a larger table]
+To leverage our knowledge of setup, let's try to control the 750W servo motors with a BBC Breakout Board (using section 6 this time, for Servo Motors), and ESS Smoothstepper.
+We will preserve the labour on the stepper motor electronics build for another build... likely a 3D printer of some sort, or maybe a CNC router with a larger table]

 Problem: the Servo Motors need 24V control inputs.
-The BBC Breakout Board outputs much less than this (there is no information anywhere that I can find that provides the output voltages).
+The BBC Breakout Board outputs much less than this (there is no information anywhere that I can find that provides the output voltage specifications).
 I've tried using a 2222 transistor to boost the signal to 24V, and I can get the Servo Motor to turn, but it's completely uncontrollable.
+I don't believe I have enough information to be able to engineer a reliable solution.

 I re-reviewed the User Guide to my Oscilloscope to make sure I was using it correctly, but to no avail.
 Perhaps these devices are designed to make it difficult for a DIY-er?